7 Best Mutual Funds for International Investing

 Smart investors know that investing in international stocks can be a smart move in building a diversified portfolio.
 With that in mind, we've compiled some of the top international mutual funds, including index funds for more conservative investors and emerging markets funds for more aggressive investors.

-Mutual funds that invest in international stocks can have more market risk than mutual funds that invest in U.S. stocks.
-International stocks can provide diversification to a portfolio but many investors are smart to keep the allocation to somewhere between 10 and 20 percent.
+Mutual funds that invest in international stocks often have more market risk than mutual funds that invest in U.S. stocks.
+International stocks provide diversification to a portfolio, but many investors are smart to keep the allocation to somewhere between 10-20%.

 Index funds can be a good way to get broad and diversified exposure to a large segment of foreign markets at a low cost.

 This is another top-notch international index fund that can provide broad and cheap exposure to foreign stocks.
-FSPSX tracks the MSCI EAFE index, which consists of more than 900 non-U.S. stocks across 21 developed markets.
-The expense ratio for FSPSX is a low 0.045 percent, and it does not have an investment minimum.
+FSPSX tracks the MSCI EAFE index, which consists of more than 930 non-U.S. stocks across 21 developed markets.
+The expense ratio for FSPSX is a low 0.035%, and it does not have an investment minimum.

 This may be the best index fund for buying European stocks.
 When you invest in index funds, you're aiming stick close to the index, which this fund has done in the past.
-VEUSX tracks the FTSE Developed Europe All Cap Index, which consists of more than 1,200 European stocks.
-The expense ratio is a low 0.10 percent, and the minimum initial investment is $3,000.
+VEUSX tracks the FTSE Developed Europe All Cap Index, which consists of 1318 European stocks.
+The expense ratio is a low 0.10%, and the minimum initial investment is $3,000.

 For investors willing to take a higher level of risk for the possibility of higher returns, there are aggressive stock fund choices, such as those investing in emerging markets and/or small- and mid-cap stocks of non-U.S. companies.

 This fund invests mostly in emerging markets stocks, but it also invests in emerging markets bonds.
 Therefore, investors get a balance of stocks and bonds in a fund that has historically seen above-average performance.
-The expense ratio of 1.26 percent is average for emerging markets mutual funds, and it doesn't have a minimum initial investment.
+The expense ratio of 1.14% is fairly average for emerging markets mutual funds, and it doesn't have a minimum initial investment.

 If you want a top-rated fund that concentrates its holdings in Asia, MEASX is one of the best funds for the job.
-Matthews Asia is a mutual fund company that specializes in Asian stocks, which means they have experience and knowledge of investing in countries like China, India, Singapore, Hong Kong, and the Philippines.
-The expense ratio of 1.48 percent is above average for emerging markets mutual funds, but the experienced management team may be worth the premium.
+Matthews Asia is a mutual fund company that specializes in Asian stocks, which means they have experience and knowledge of investing in countries like China, India, and the Philippines.
+The expense ratio of 1.42% is above average for emerging markets mutual funds, but the experienced management team may be worth the premium.
 The minimum initial investment is $2,500.

 If you're willing to take even more risk, you might want to consider investing in a fund like WAIOX that invests in smaller international companies.
 Investing in smaller companies can turn into high long-term returns but, as always, there are no guarantees of this.
 But based on history, WAIOX delivers in terms of category-beating performance.
-The expense ratio of 2.24 percent is high for its category, but the returns could be worth the cost.
-The minimum initial investment is $2,000.
+The expense ratio of 2.09% is high for its category, but the returns could be worth the cost.
+The minimum initial investment is $2,500.

 Investors wanting to concentrate primarily on small-cap emerging markets stock should take a close look at FISMX.
 Like the Wasatch fund, the Fidelity International Small-Cap Fund has historically produced high returns compared to other emerging market funds.
-However, FISMX has a lower expense ratio of 1.25 percent, and there is no minimum initial investment.
+However, FISMX has a lower expense ratio of 1.19%, and there is no minimum initial investment.